deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 It *did* mean they could set a pace, though.
 With Spears and Cook dragging it, the litter skittered and bounced over the steel flooring in ways that would have had Holly really suffering if she was currently occupying the same timestream as them.
 As it was, it didn’t slow them at all.

 They jogged steadily for  several minutes, down a tall but narrow hall lined with equipment whose function Ray couldn’t guess at.
-Somehow, she’d imagined that the cry facility would be icy, foggy and lit by a pale blue light, but in reality it was just dark and close.
-The only fog she could see was coming out of their noses, there was no ice that she could detect… without those usual visual cues the grinding cold, her own shivering flesh and the feeling of icy metal slowly chilling her boots all seemed out of place.
+Somehow, she’d imagined that the cryo facility would be icy, foggy and lit by a pale blue light, but in reality it was just dark and close.
+The only fog she could see was coming out of their noses, there was no ice that she could detect… without those usual visual cues, the grinding cold, her own shivering flesh and the feeling of icy metal slowly chilling her boots all seemed out of place.

 Cook chuckled suddenly.
 “Hey.
 Ray.”